 How does microcurrent work?

 Microcurrent devices use low-level electrical impulses to stimulate the muscles in the face, says Lara Kaiser, an aesthetician in New York City.

 What are the benefits of microcurrent?

 Microcurrent facials can help to lift and tighten the muscles in the area and stimulate collagen and elastin, helping your skin look smoother, brighter and more rejuvenated.
 Kaiser likened it to "a Pilates class for your face.”

 But it's not just for aging concerns, Kaiser adds that she also uses it on patients who are struggling with acne.
 "That cellular energy helps accelerate healing."

 Are there any risks?

 Do at-home microcurrent devices really work?

 Let's take it back to the exercise comparison.
 Even if you're seeing a trainer once a week, you're still going to have to do some workouts on your own to see results.
-This is the same idea, Kaiser says.
+The idea is the same here, Kaiser says.
 She recommends at-home devices to her clients as a way to maintain results between appointments.
 They're also good to have on-hand in moments when you feel like your complexion needs a little boost before a big event or Zoom call.

 How to use an at-home microcurrent device

 "You're un-intensifying your treatment by not using the proper products to go hand in hand with that," she says.

 Here, some expert-approved and top-rated options to consider.